ranahusain/socket-with-react/README.md

 # inside the io.on

 	socket.on => to get all messages from client socket.emit => send message to the client
+ ---
+# we use io.emit on server side to send to all connected devives for better understand see repo ChatApp-with-Socket.io